rbanks74/scala-akka-101/README.md

         Change Log
+        *   2/9/16 Addition: version 0.7.1
+            - added an Observable method to get the students.csv file

         *   2/6/16 Refactor: version 0.7
             - created StudentAttr trait to fix issue with generateIdString and generateGpa function
                 * Functions were only evaluating once and kept the same value for every subsequent class object